jrajan14/PasswordsDictionaryBuilder/README.md

 # PasswordsDictionaryBuilder
-Hacking tool to generate a dictionary of passwords for using in Brute Force attacks
+Tool to generate a dictionary of passwords for using in Brute Force attacks